szabgab/rust-course-2023-07-28/README.md

 * `cargo new demo`

-* variable `name` with fixed string, print string
+* Variable `name` with fixed string, print string

 * println! print!   eprintln!   eprint!  dbg!  format!  (macros, metaprogramming)

-* Exercise: install, hello world, create a variable with your name and print it too.
+* Exercise: Install Rust; Create hello world example; Create a variable with your name and print it too.

 * variable with numbers